top of page

 On the same track as Marian Falls if you continue on a further 3km you will reach the incredible Lake Marian.
 This is one of the best views in New Zealand in my opinion.
 Surrounded by the most magical mountain scenery and glacially blue water, Lake Marian sits so beautifully in this Fiordland hanging valley,

-The track is more of an advanced tramping track as it becomes steep and there are tree roots and boulders to navigate through, but its absolutely worth it if you can do it.
+The Lake Marian track is more of an advanced tramping track as it becomes steep and there are tree roots and boulders to navigate through, but its absolutely worth it if you can do it.

 Photo Tip: Shoot on wide angle lens (eg. 16-35mm) and your zoom lens (eg. 70-200mm) for compression shots of the mountains.